simpatbos/simpatbos/README.md

 ## Hello!
 My name is Simon (he/him).
 I am a first year computer science student at Purdue West-Lafayette.
-I enjoy triathlon 🏊🚴🏃, watching soccer 🏟️ and learning new things 🤔.
+I enjoy triathlon, watching soccer and learning new things.
+I'm interested in online misinformation and its effects on the real world.

 ✉️ You can reach me at sbosslet@purdue.edu.